jaspector

 Dinwiddie County Building Inspections: Monday through Friday, 7:30 AM to 3:30 PM.
 Town Office hours: Tuesdays and Fridays, 2:00 PM to 6:00 PM.

-Typical inspection sequence: Building inspections for projects inside McKenney town limits are handled through Dinwiddie County.
+Typical sequence: Building inspections for projects inside McKenney town limits are handled through Dinwiddie County.
 The county and Virginia code inspection sequence applies: footing excavation and reinforcement; foundation systems; preparatory work before concrete placement; structural members and fasteners before concealment; electrical, mechanical, and plumbing before concealment; energy conservation materials before concealment; and final inspection.

 Inside town limits, requests for zoning permits, conditional use permits, building permits, or certificates of occupancy must be accompanied by a Notice of Application to the town.
 The town also requires a sign permit before erecting signage within town limits.
 Underlying building permit requirements follow Dinwiddie County and the Virginia Uniform Statewide Building Code.

+Building permit fees in McKenney, VA are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $30.00 for a town sign permit.
 Town business license minimum is $45.00.
 County building permits are subject to the Dinwiddie County building fee schedule..
 Fees are calculated as: Town sign permits are a flat $30.00.
 Town business licenses are $45 minimum or $0.15 per $100 of gross receipts.
 Actual building permit fees are charged by Dinwiddie County..

-1. Determine whether the property is inside Town of McKenney limits and whether the project needs the town's Notice of Application, a town sign permit, or a town business license.
+To apply for a building permit in McKenney, VA, follow these steps: 1.
+Determine whether the property is inside Town of McKenney limits and whether the project needs the town's Notice of Application, a town sign permit, or a town business license.
 2. If the project involves zoning permits, conditional use permits, building permits, or certificates of occupancy within town limits, obtain the required Notice of Application from the Town Office at 20706 First Street, McKenney, VA 23872.
 3. Submit the actual building permit application through Dinwiddie County Building Inspections or the county EnerGov portal, including the town Notice of Application when required.
 4. Complete county plan review, revisions, fee payment, and permit issuance through Dinwiddie County Building Inspections.
 5. If signage is part of the project, separately obtain the town sign permit from the Town Office before erecting signage within town limits.